RiemaLabs/modular-indexer-committee/README.md

 Modular Indexer introduces a fully user-verified execution layer for meta-protocols on Bitcoin.
 Leveraging the immutable and decentralized nature of Bitcoin, the Modular Indexer provides a Turing-complete execution layer capable of running complex logic that cannot be directly executed on Bitcoin due to its script language's limitations.

 ## What is Committee Indexer?
 Committee indexer serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
 Whenever the committee indexer obtains a new Bitcoin block, it generates a new checkpoint for the protocol and publishes it to the data availability layer for users to access.
+It is permissionless; anyone can operate its committee indexer for a given meta-protocol.

 ## Getting Started
 Modular Indexer is built with Golang.
 You can run your own modular Indexer by following the procedure below. `Go` version `1.22.0` is required for running repository.
 Please visit [Golang download Page](https://go.dev/doc/install) to get latest Golang installed.